 One very important way to stop the virus from spreading between people is by practising good handhygiene (washing your hands carefully and often).
-You will see that we have installed new handwashing stations around the school site.
-We have also installed new water-bottle refilling stations around the site.
+There are handwashing stations around the school site.
+There are also water-bottle refilling stations around the site.

 Another good way to stop the virus from spreading is to keep a distance from other people as much as possible.
 We call this Physical Distancing (although you may also have seen the term social distancing used).
-You should try to keep a distance of 1 metre between you and other pupils.
+You should try to keep a distance of at least 1 metre between you and other pupils, and ideally 2 metres.
 This will not always be possible, but you should try to do so when you can.